noname31157/KCRL/README.md

 ***Detailed instructions***:

-1. Set the initial parameters as per the dataset in the `python KCRL_demo.py` file.
+1. Set the initial parameters in the `python KCRL_demo.py` file.
 Detailed comments can be found in the file.
 2. To use prior knowledge, provide the prior edges in the prior knowledge matrix in the `python KCRL_demo.py` file

 ## Acknowledgement